automl-private/significance_analysis/README.md

 | ...                           | ...                          | ...                       | ...                                        |
 | Algorithm2                    | Benchmark2                   | x..xxx                    | 2                                          |

 In this dataset, there are two different algorithms, trained on two benchmarks for two iterations each.
 The variable-names (system_id, input_id...) can be customized, but have to be consistent throughout the dataset, i.e. not "mean" for one benchmark and "estimate" for another.
-The `Significance Analysis` function is then called with the dataset and the variable-names as parameters.
+The `conduct_analysis` function is then called with the dataset and the variable-names as parameters.
 Optionally the dataset can be binned according to a fourth variable (bin_id) and the analysis is conducted on each of the bins seperately, as shown in the code example above.
 To do this, provide the name of the bin_id-variable, the bin intervals and the labels for thems.

 ## Installation